Explore Resources for National Cancer Prevention and Early Detection Month

 Cancer screening can help catch cancer early when it is more treatable.

-However, data from the Prevent Cancer Foundation’s 2023 Early Detection Survey found that Latino participants reported significantly lower rates for breast cancer screening (46%) than Black participants (61%) and white participants (63%).
+However, data from the Prevent Cancer Foundation’s 2023 Early Detection Survey found that breast cancer screening rates differ for some: Latino participants (46%), Black participants (61%) and white participants (63%).

-With Latinos suffering from higher cancer rates, it’s important to make sure they’re getting the proper screening at the right time.
+With some suffering from higher cancer rates, it’s important to make sure they’re getting the proper screening at the right time.

 “Early detection of cancer can mean less extensive treatment, more treatment options and better chances of survival,” according to the Prevent Cancer Foundation.